tobyornottobe/maraoz.github.io/_posts/2022-01-01-decentraland-vision.md

 ## How we improve cozyness
 Some of the best digital experiences I had as a gamer are related to spending time with friends in virtual worlds.
 Decentraland currently feels a whirlwind of one-off events.
 Come get this POAP, this exclusive NFT drop, or this 1-week event.
 I get it, that's what drives engagement today.
 But remember we're thinking 5 years from now.
 To make this last, we need something that compounds over time.
 This means allowing everyone to create and invest time into their own place.
+This will make the whole world amazing to explore too.
 Today, Decentraland is frantic and exciting.
 We need to make it cozy.

-- 14 y/o house building
+Some ideas I have here:

+### House building
+The protocol is expressive enough for house-building.
+However, [the builder](https://builder.decentraland.org/) has lots of UX problems (whoever used it for more than 2 hours can attest), and [the SDK](https://docs.decentraland.org/development-guide/SDK-101/) is too hard to use.
+Why not fund 3 teams to develop new in-game builders imitating what already works (eg: sims-like building with walls and objects, minecraft-like with blocks you place from inside the game, etc).

-- social interactions
+### Social interactions
-- adventures and things to do globally, not NFT 1-time events
+Chat is clunky.
+Voice chat is creepy.
+Emotes are not enough.
+We really need to polish social interactions if we expect people to spend more than 10 minutes inside Decentraland.
+My take here is that voice chat should be removed.
+People already use Discord or other apps to voice chat while gaming.
+In-game chat should stay and work flawlessly.
+New NFT emotes are promising, but we also need stuff to do with friends, like having a beer together, playing a game of chess, shooting each other, or riding motorcycles like in Snow Crash.
+If these are too hard to implement in the official client, they should be implemented as alt clients!

 <div style="text-align: center">
 	<iframe style="display:block;" src="https://maraoz.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>